adhearsion/adhearsion-website/docs/source/plugins.md

 end
 </pre>

-#### Our CallController
+#### The CallController

-Last but not least, we build the actual CallController.
+Last but not least, the actual CallController.

 lib/greet_plugin/hours_controller.rb